MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 Let's start by exploring some prompt engineering techniques in the Chat playground.

 1. In **Azure OpenAI Studio** at `https://oai.azure.com`, in the **Playground** section, select the **Chat** page.
 The **Chat** playground page consists of three main sections:
-    - **Assistant setup** - used to set the context for the model's responses.
+    - **Setup** - used to set the context for the model's responses.
     - **Chat session** - used to submit chat messages and view responses.
     - **Configuration** - used to configure settings for the model deployment.
 2. In the **Configuration** section, ensure that your model deployment is selected.
-3. In the **Assistant setup** area, select the default system message template to set the context for the chat session.
+3. In the **Setup** area, select the default system message template to set the context for the chat session.
 The default system message is *You are an AI assistant that helps people find information*.
 4. In the **Chat session**, submit the following query:

     ```